Steps to Take After Inheriting a Home

 - Update light fixtures and switch plates.

-- Boost curb appeal with basic landscaping.
+- Boost curb appeal with landscaping facelift.

 If you’re renting: